Local Caborca transportation options

 If you do not want to walk to a taxi stop, you can call for a taxi:

 Sitio 3 Estrellas de Oro y TNS (Bus station)

 Carretera Internacional 116

 La Ruta is the local “mass transit” in Caborca, consisting of a fleet of vans that drive in routes around the city.
 There are various routes that travel to different parts of Caborca, with the main plaza being the start/end point.

 If you have a specific destination, taking a taxi is probably your best bet.
-But, if you don't have a specific destination in mind, would like to see different parts of Caborca and don't mind riding in the back of a possibly cramped van (a popular local mode of transportation, they tend to be filled with people) you might find that it's fun to take a ride and see the sights from the Ruta.
+But, if you do not have a specific destination in mind, would like to see different parts of Caborca and do not mind riding in the back of a possibly cramped van (a popular local mode of transportation, they tend to be filled with people) you might find that it is fun to take a ride, meet some new friends and see the sights from the Ruta.